 - “In-put Material” means all Documents, information and materials provided by the Customer relating to the Services.

 - “Intellectual Property Rights” or “IPR” means patents, utility models, rights to inventions, copyright and neighbouring and related rights, trademarks and service marks, business names and domain names, rights in get-up and trade dress, goodwill and the right to sue for passing off or unfair competition, rights in designs, database rights, rights to use, and protect the confidentiality of, Confidential Information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-- “Location” the place to which Goods shall be delivered or Services provided, as set out in any applicable Proposal for Services provided by First Option.
+- “Location” means the place to which Goods shall be delivered or Services provided, as set out in any applicable Proposal for Services provided by First Option.

 - “Pre-existing Materials” means all Documents, information and materials provided by the Supplier or its agents, subcontractors, consultants or employees relating to the Services which existed prior to the commencement of this Agreement.

 - “Proposal” means the materials set out in Service Schedule given to the Customer describing how the Supplier proposes to carry out the Services.